CampusIoT/datasets/TourPerret/README.md

 * ```_distance``` : the set of distances between the endpoint and the gateway
 * ```_timeOfEmission``` : time of emission (in nanosecond) since the ```time``` of the reception by the gateway.
 The ```time``` field is sometime missing in indoor gateways.

-> The ``òbject``` field contains the measurement of the weather conditions at the top of the tower.
+> The ```object``` field contains the measurement of the weather conditions at the top of the tower.
 For Elsys EMS endpoint, the ```accMotion``` field counts the shock inside the steel structure triggered by gusts of wind.
 The weather conditions can be correlated with weather datas from services such as OpenWeatherMap.

 ## Citation